My Life as a Diamond

 - Ask students to create a poster with these positive messages.

-- Read other WITS LEADerS books about gender identity: A Boy Named Queen, and No Girls Allowed.
+- Read other WITS LEADS books about gender identity: A Boy Named Queen, and No Girls Allowed.

 This project has been made possible in part by the Government of Canada.